Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/preface.typ

 + Start with the *Prologue* to understand the motivation.
 + Work through *@part-i* sequentially, trying the examples.
-+ When you encounter formalism in @part-ii, don't panic --- we build intuition first.
++ When encountering formalism in @part-ii, don't panic --- we build intuition first.
 + Use the *exercises* to test your understanding.
 + Refer to *appendices* when you need background material.